Skip to content

 What Are the SAP Partner Tiers?

 Seventy-five per cent of ERP implementation projects get derailed (Gartner, 2024).
-Choosing the right partner is the most controllable factor in avoiding that outcome.
-SAP’s PartnerEdge programme organises partners into three tiers.
+Partner choice is probably the single most controllable factor in dodging that outcome.
+So let’s look at what SAP’s PartnerEdge programme actually sorts partners into.

-SAP Gold Partners have met elevated requirements across multiple dimensions: certified staff count, completed project volume, customer satisfaction scores, and declared specialisations.
-Gold status signals sustained investment in the SAP ecosystem.
+Gold means you’ve met elevated requirements across multiple dimensions: certified headcount, project volume, customer satisfaction scores, specialisations.
+It signals that the organisation has invested seriously and consistently in the SAP ecosystem.

 SAP PartnerEdge TiersPlatinumGoldSilverInvite-only · Co-innovation · Global reach10+ certified consultants · 20+ projects4.0+ satisfaction · 4+ specialisationsBaseline certification · PartnerEdge memberEntry-level or niche specialistsOf SAP's 24,000+ partners, Gold and Platinum represent a small fraction